 The MRCEM and FRCEM examination frameworks are components of a comprehensive pathway.
 The process begins with the Primary MRCEM, which is based on basic scientific concepts.
 This is followed by the MRCEM SBA, which tests clinical expertise.
 The Final MRCEM OSCE serves as the last assessment in the MRCEM series, focusing on practical skills and critical decision-making.

-Subsequently, the Final FRCEM SBA and OSCEs are taken after the MRCEM has been completed and as one approaches the final stages of Specialty Training.
+After finishing the MRCEM, you will take the Final FRCEM SBA and OSCEs.
+This happens as you near the end of Specialty Training.
 The MRCEM examination system is the journey, and the FRCEM qualification is the destination.

 Why Are These Exams Important?